What is the required MPH fieldwork?

 CEPH requires that all MPH students in its accredited programs demonstrate the application of basic public health (PH) concepts through a practice experience that is relevant to the student's area of specialization.
-Thus, the goal of Penn's Required Fieldwork Experience (RFE) is for a student to gain real-world PH experience while building PH skills and competencies through engagement in meaningful PH activities.
-The RFE is to be conducted under the supervision of a community preceptor from a community-based fieldwork site.
+Thus, the goal of Penn's MPH fieldwork requirement is for a student to gain real-world PH experience while building PH skills and competencies through engagement in meaningful PH activities.
+Fieldwork is to be conducted under the supervision of a community preceptor from a community-based fieldwork site.
 A community preceptor is a professional working at the selected community based fieldwork site who has agreed to work with and advise students until the completion of placement.
 Fieldwork should be mutually beneficial to the student and the community organization.

 Examples of acceptable fieldwork activities include, but are not limited to:

 - Designing and delivering PH health education activities,

 - Developing a PH resource guide or planning and facilitating immunization or other PH programs,

 - Designing and administering PH heath surveys and interviews for a PH organization or PH project leader.

 Activities conducted as a part of fieldwork must contribute to programming that has the potential to have a population level impact.

 Activities must also be easily linked to at least 5 foundational competencies.